 1.)
 Free write for 15 minutes.
 You can write a scene from your novel/idea and/or use this Random Word Generator to get inspiration for something completely different.

 2.)
+Split into smaller groups, if necessary.
 Each person gets a chance to read their 15 minutes of writing.